Dual-comb correlation spectroscopy of thermal light: Abstract

 where $\chi$ is a factor greater than 1 describing additional noise such as electronic noise, excess relative intensity noise (RIN), or degradation of the signal strength.

-\paragraph{Spectroscopy at the Solar Planck Limit and Experimental Verification of SNR Scaling} We seek to validate the achievable SNR with two frequency combs ($f_r = 100$ MHz) that are heterodyned with thermal light generated by amplified spontaneous emission (ASE) from an unseeded optical amplifier.
+\textbf{Spectroscopy at the Solar Blackbody Limit and Experimental Verification of SNR Scaling} We seek to validate the achievable SNR with two frequency combs ($f_r = 100$ MHz) that are heterodyned with thermal light (App. \ref{thermallight}) generated by amplified spontaneous emission (ASE) from an unseeded optical amplifier.
 The overall spectral bandwidth is set by 1 nm bandpass filters, and a hydrogen cyanide (HCN) cell is placed in the path of the thermal light to impart a sharp absorption feature.
 Full details are provided in Methods.

-The power spectral density (PSD) of the Sun sets a benchmark for realistic sensitivity, shown as a line labeled Solar Planck Limit (Fig. \ref{fig:data}c), referring to the equivalent PSD of a 5,770 K blackbody at 1,547 nm.
+The power spectral density (PSD) of sunlight sets a benchmark for realistic sensitivity, shown as a line labeled Solar Blackbody Limit (Fig. \ref{fig:data}c), referring to the equivalent PSD of a 5770 K blackbody at 1547 nm.
 We experimentally demonstrate spectroscopy at this PSD over the course of 1 hour, showing both zoomed-in interferograms and the PSD at the full 100 MHz comb resolution obtained through a fast Fourier transform (Fig. \ref{fig:data}a and \ref{fig:data}b).
 At 1 hour, we clearly observe the hydrogen cyanide (HCN) absorption line (Fig. \ref{fig:data}b).
-We emphasize that Fig. \ref{fig:data}b displays the highest sensitivity measurement with DCCS and the first at a PSD corresponding to a realistic astronomical source.
+This is the highest-sensitivity measurement with DCCS by several orders of magnitude and the first at a PSD corresponding to a realistic astronomical source.